-- With a new NiMH battery, full performance is achieved after three to five complete charge and discharge cycles.
-The NiMH battery supplied with the Site Master has already completed three charge and discharge cycles at the factory. - Recharge the battery only in the Site Master, or in an Anritsu approved charger. - When the Site Master or the charger is not in use, disconnect it from the power source. - Do not charge batteries for longer than 24 hours, as overcharging may shorten battery life. - If left unused, a fully charged battery will discharge itself over time. - Storing the battery in extreme hot or cold places will reduce the capacity and lifetime of the battery.
-The battery will discharge faster at higher ambient temperatures (see Figure 2-20). - Discharge an NiMH battery from time to time to improve battery performance and battery life. - The battery can be charged and discharged hundreds of times, but it will eventually wear out. - The battery may need to be replaced when the operating time between charging is noticeably shorter than normal. - If a battery is allowed to totally discharge, the smart-memory capability of the battery may be lost, resulting in incorrect battery capacity readings or loss of communication with the battery. - Do not short-circuit the battery terminals. - Do not drop, mutilate or attempt to disassemble the battery. - Never use a damaged or worn out charger or battery. - Always use the battery for its intended purpose only. - Temperature extremes will affect the ability of the battery to charge.
+- With a new NiMH battery, full performance is achieved after three to five complete charge and discharge cycles. - Recharge the battery only in the Cell Master, or in an Anritsu approved charger. - When the Cell Master or the charger is not in use, disconnect it from the power source. - Do not charge batteries for longer than 24 hours, as overcharging may shorten battery life. - If left unused, a fully charged battery will discharge itself over time. - Storing the battery in extreme hot or cold places will reduce the capacity and lifetime of the battery.
+The battery will discharge faster at higher ambient temperatures (see Figure 2-40). - Discharge an NiMH battery from time to time to improve battery performance and battery life. - The battery can be charged and discharged hundreds of times, but it will eventually wear out. - The battery may need to be replaced when the operating time between charging is noticeably shorter than normal. - If a battery is allowed to totally discharge, the smart-memory capability of the battery may be lost, resulting in incorrect battery capacity readings or loss of communication with the battery. - Do not short-circuit the battery terminals. - Do not drop, mutilate or attempt to disassemble the battery. - Never use a damaged or worn out charger or battery. - Always use the battery for its intended purpose only. - Temperature extremes will affect the ability of the battery to charge.
 Allow the battery to cool down or warm up as necessary before use or charging. - Battery storage is recommended at less than 45° C. - Batteries must be recycled or disposed of properly.
 Do not place batteries in the trash. - Do not dispose of batteries in a fire!